Committed to patient safety

 Our patients’ health and safety always come first.
-As elective surgeries and non-emergency medical procedures resume at Catholic Health, please know our organization is taking every step possible to maintain the highest health and safety standards to protect our patients.
+As elective surgeries and non-emergency medical procedures have resumed at Catholic Health, please know our organization is taking every step to maintain the highest health and safety standards to protect our patients.

 What is Catholic Health doing to keep patients safe?

-At the onset of the COVID-19 crisis, Catholic Health implemented a thoughtful strategy to maximize patient care and ensure patient safety.
-This includes the repurposing of our St. Joseph’s Hospital campus into a dedicated, COVID-only treatment facility, as well as the opening of a post-acute COVID-19 facility in Orchard Park, dedicated to recovering patients who are not well enough to return home.
+At the onset of the COVID-19 crisis, Catholic Health implemented a thoughtful strategy to maintain the highest quality patient care and ensure patient safety.
+This includes the repurposing of our St. Joseph Campus into a dedicated, COVID-only treatment facility, as well as the opening of a COVID-19 post-acute center in Orchard Park, dedicated to recovering patients who are not well enough to return home.
 This has resulted in a separation of COVID-19 patients from most of our general patient populations.

-In addition, we have implemented a process in each of our emergency rooms to keep suspected COVID patients separate from other patients arriving at the ER, until they have been diagnosed and triaged for treatment.
-Patients who test positive for COVID-19 are immediately sent to our COVID-19 Treatment Facility at St. Joseph Campus for care.
+In addition, we have implemented a process in each of our emergency departments to keep suspected COVID patients separate from other patients, until they have been diagnosed and triaged for treatment.
+Patients who test positive for COVID-19 and require hospital care are immediately sent to our COVID-19 Treatment Facility at St. Joseph Campus.

 What extra safety measures are Catholic Health hospitals taking now?